tim-cpb/US-Frontend-Candidate-Lab/README.md

     ** TEXT: Body copy: #383838, Headings: #3A3A3A
     ** BUTTONS: Orange: #F7993E to #F68533, Black: #3B3B3B to #313131
     ** POLAROIDS: slight variations of #ECEBEC
+3. Takeoff integration
+  * Takeoff is a Gruntjs configuration with a handful of plugins for automated optimized development ** I will be releasing this as an open source project (soon)
+  * Removing existing CSS and JS files from the project to be merge back in later

 ## Ideas